Pranesh-Murugesan/Digital_Nuture-4.0_6417208/README.md

 - 🔹 Handling Authorization Headers and Token Response
 - 🔹 Writing Spring Security Configuration with `SecurityFilterChain`

+### ✅ Week 5: Microservices using Spring Boot
+- 🔹 Creating Independent Microservices for Account and Loan
+- 🔹 Building RESTful Services with Dynamic Path Variables
+- 🔹 Configuring Ports using `application.properties`
+- 🔹 Returning Hardcoded JSON Responses for Testing
+- 🔹 Running and Testing Microservices on Different Ports

 ---

 ## ⚙️ Tech Used